ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

-# Common Properties
+# Commonly Used Properties

-In a `$` instance, in addition to selecting elements using selectors, there are also some common properties provided for easy element manipulation and retrieval.
+In the `$` instance, in addition to selecting elements with selectors, there are also some commonly used methods provided to facilitate element manipulation and searching.

-## tag Property
+## tag

-The `tag` property is used to get the lowercase tag name of the current element, similar to the `tagName` property of DOM elements.
+`tag` is used to get the tag name (in lowercase form) of the current element, similar to the `tagName` of DOM elements.

 ```html
 <div id="example">Hello World</div>